Azariah Stahl has signed to play professionally for Geneve Volley in Switzerland

 The 2008 season brought the Boilermakers their third NCAA Sweet 16 berth and saw the team post its highest overall and conference win totals since 1985 and 1987.
 Stephanie Lynch was named as the program's first AVCA first team All-America selection since 1985 as Purdue went 26-9, including a 13-7 Big Ten mark and fourth-place finish.

-In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked opponents with a lineup that included just two seniors.
-Tiffany Fisher garnered honorable mention All-Big Ten acclaim, while Ariel Turner was named to the Big Ten All-Freshmen team.
+In 2009, the Boilermakers posted a 14-17 mark, including a seventh-place Big Ten finish and two wins over ranked foes with a lineup that included just two seniors.

-The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history (No. 4 Penn State on Oct.
-8) and continued on to best top-ranked Florida in the Sweet 16.
+The 2010 season was a banner year for the Boilermakers as the team advanced to the Elite Eight for the first time since 1982, knocked of a top five foe for the first time in program history and continued on to best top-ranked Florida in the Sweet 16.
 With a 24-11 overall mark and 12-8 Big Ten record, the team finished fourth in the league.
 Setter Jaclyn Hart earned third team All-America honors and was a unanimous All-Big Ten selection.